secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/project-mgmt/index.html.md

 10. Project Lead:
    - Inform the customer prior to an activity completion letting them know that they will be asked to approve/sign-off
-   - Send [activity-based acceptance requests](https://docs.google.com/document/d/1RiS5TY5484nQuDTW8YMiB-CibVfoni7NJ8IUG2osUD0/edit?usp=sharing) to the customer for approval upon complete of each milestone
+   - Send [activity-based acceptance requests](https://docs.google.com/document/d/1RiS5TY5484nQuDTW8YMiB-CibVfoni7NJ8IUG2osUD0/edit?usp=sharing) to the customer for approval upon completion of each milestone
 11. Customer:
    - Approves completion for each activity, deliverable, or milestone via email or Slack